onyx-and-iris/nvda-voicemeeter/README.md

 ### Issues

 If you have any questions/suggestions feel free to raise an issue or open a new discussion.

+### Special Thanks

+[Mario Loreti](https://www.marioloreti.net/en/) for his help in testing and offering feedback during development.

+[NVAccess](https://www.nvaccess.org/) for creating the open source NVDA screen reader and its controller client.

+[Vincent Burel](https://github.com/vburel2018) for creating Voicemeeter and its SDK.

+[PySimpleGUI](https://github.com/PySimpleGUI) team for creating an awesome GUI framework.

 [voicemeeter]: https://voicemeeter.com/
 [nvda]: https://www.nvaccess.org/